If you want the use the certified translation of a document abroad, you’ll often need an apostille …

 … certification.
 The so called Hague Apostille serves as an additional certification (authentification) which confirms, in this case, that the sworn translator is authorized to issue the certification of the translation.

-Which authority issues the apostille for a certified translation?
+Issuing authority for the apostille for certified translations

 - In Berlin, you can apply for the apostille for a certified translation at the following authority:

 beim Landgericht Berlin – Dienststelle Littenstraße – Littenstraße 12 – 17, 10179 Berlin

 - More generally, in Germany, the issuance of the apostille varies depending on the Federal State.
 It’s therefore advisable to inquire specifically about the authority in charge of issuing the apostille.

 Whether you may actually use the apostille as an additional certification for a certified translation, depends on whether the country in question has signed the Apostille Convention.
 Currently, the Hague Apostille Agreement No. 12 of 5 October 1961 on the use of the apostille as a simplified authentication has more than 100 member states.